mist475/Schematica_Extra/README.md

 ***

 #### Compile Schematica

+If you use IntelliJ IDEA you can skip step one
 1. Execute `gradlew setupDevWorkspace`.
 This sets up Forge and downloads the necessary libraries to build Schematica.
 This might take some time, be patient.
     * You will generally only have to do this once until the Forge version in `build.properties` changes.
 2. Execute `gradlew build`.
 If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
 This should be relatively quick.